 So, you’ve scrimped and saved, avoided splurging wherever possible and made the best financial decisions over the past couple of years.
 Congratulations, and now you’re going to invest all that money into… what?
 A car?
 In Singapore?
-Are you ins… oh, it’s a second-hand car?
+Are you insane? … Oh, it’s a second-hand car?
 Actually… that’s not a bad idea.

-Not at all!
-More power to people who can afford buying the most expensive item in Singapore next to property, I say.
+To be sure, there’s nothing wrong with buying a new car.
+More power to people who can afford buying the most expensive item in Singapore next to property, we say.
 But here’s the thing – buying used cars in Singapore can cost you 50% to 70% less than a new car.
 That’s significant, regardless of the contributing factors.
 Here’s what you need to know before you buy a second-hand car.

 1. How “used” is the used car?